Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 This section comprises of an interactive timeline of my education and work history to date.
 I find employment histories in their usual format to be a little bit tedious, and since I'm also offering a traditional CV for download, I thought it would be nice to have a little fun with this section.
 I had (perhaps naively) imagined that I would be able to implement this easily with CSS, but I found that JavaScript was required to get the behaviour I needed.
 Thankfully the internet is replete with developers doing pretty much everything conceivable in JavaScript and I found code that helped me to begin to acheive the desired effect.
-I had to modify this code quite a lot.
+I had to modify and add to this code quite a lot and I drew from multiple sources online (all attributed).
 This section went through many permutations in order to create an interactivity that was both interesting and different, but also accessible.
 I was especially aware of the inherent dangers of using hover effects for keyboard users.
+I have documented the JavaScript in the script.js file, so I won't go into the details here.

 To make hovering over the items easier for the user, I increased the width of the icon space and as the Font Awesome icons are fonts, the increase in width just enabled me to increase the hover zone without affecting the size of the icon itself.
 I had to adjust this for smaller screens because it was too difficult then to click away from the "modal" timeline information.

+As this section is slightly unconventional I have included an instruction to the user at the beginning of the timeline, to either tap & click or hover & focus (the instruction varies by device used, and screen width).
+I've also ensured that the icons scale up and change colour when they are hovered over, as extra confirmation for the user.

-* Skills
+### 5. Skills

 This page features a list of skills that enhance and add to my employability as a professional web developer.
 As the page is heavy on content, I have made it more accessible by demarcating the various skills into categories and further subdividing them into boxes which I think enables the design to flow smoothly and displays the information in a way that is easy to read.
 I've incorporated a more graphical visual in the form of the progress bar graph which currently displays more aspirational than factual progress results, but I will update these to reflect my actual progress before I send this website to potential employers.

+I've included a number of elements intended to retain the user's attention:
+- I chose to animate the UX/UI box in a way that both entertains and reinforces the design implication that those particular boxes are "tacked" on to the background.
+- I've broken up the content into a lot of smaller more manageable pieces that are easier to consume.
+- I've sliced through the boxyness of the page with a bright border on the TOOLS section.
+- I've added the rather arbitrary progress bars at the bottom to reinforce the idea that I am making headway with a number of languages and technologies.

 * Selected Projects